jillesvangurp/inbot-datemath/README.md

 # Changelog

- - 1.2 - support "distant past" and "distant future" expressions using Instant.MIN and Instant.MAX
+ - 1.2 - support "min", "max", "distant past", and "distant future" expressions using Instant.MIN and Instant.MAX
  - 1.1 - now() method that acts as a drop in replacement for Instant.now() that can be influenced with two static methods so you can globally set the time in your tests.
  - 1.0 - Initial release